-How Many Players do you need for a Travel Softball team?
+How many Players are on a Travel Softball team?
+(Helpful Examples)

 I’ve described some of the main items you need for a travel team in this article, but one of the more common questions I’ve been asked is around the number of players you’d need on your team to account for injuries, vacations, etc.